dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/vcf-automation-customproperties-cmdb/index.en.md

 ###### Steps:

 **Steps to add a customProperty to a VM deployment:**

+---

-*	Start with a Design Template that includes the customProperties you want to associate with the VM during the build process.
+- Start with a Design Template that includes the customProperties you want to associate with the VM during the build process.
-*	Set up a Subscription that triggers an ABX Action to run Post-Provisioning.
+- Set up a Subscription that triggers an ABX Action to run Post-Provisioning.
+  - When the new VM deployment starts, you will not see the customProperty “bios id” until after the ABX Action runs.
-*	The ABX Action connects to vCenter, retrieves the VM’s “bios id”, and writes it back as a customProperty on the deployment.
+- The ABX Action connects to vCenter, retrieves the VM’s “bios id”, and writes it back as a customProperty on the deployment.
-  *	This action only needs to run once—the "bios id" is static.
+  - This action only needs to run once—the "bios id" is static.

 ---